Search for celebrities on Ancestry.com!February 26, 2004

 She grew up in Syracuse with her sisters, Louise, Katherine, Ruth, Mary and Eleanor, and graduated from Syracuse University with a degree in home economics and design.
 She later worked as a home decorator for a department store and had experience in retail sportswear sales.

 During World War II she moved to Los Angeles, working there and in Beverly Hills in retail.
 It was on a trip home to the East Coast that she met Rod Sherry, then recently returned from duty with the Army Air Corps in England.
-They married in 1946 in Rochester, N.Y.
+They marriage in 1946 in Rochester, N.Y.

 Rod Sherry worked in radio, then television in Los Angeles, San Diego and eventually at KPIX, Channel 5, in San Francisco, where he was the news anchor for eight years.
 In 1972, the couple retired to Santa Rosa.